 Universal Audio's Apollo is part of the digital signal flow with their Unison mic preamps and amazing DSP powered plugins.
 Their emulations of vintage analog gear is widely considered as the best in the business.
 Additional mic preamps available in Studio C include choices from Audient, Rupert Neve Designs and SSL.

-Pro Tools HD 12.5 is the primary DAW being used for recording and mixing in Studio C. In addition to the numerous stock plugins that come with Pro Tools HD, there are special-purpose plugins such as Antares Auto-Tune 8 and iZotope RX 5.
+Pro Tools HD is the primary DAW being used for recording and mixing in Studio C. In addition to the numerous stock plugins that come with Pro Tools HD, there are special-purpose plugins such as Antares Auto-Tune and iZotope Ozone & RX.

 Studios B & D

 Recording Workshop Studios B and D are sister-studios with virtually identical gear and software.
 A key purpose of these two rooms to take projects recorded in Studios A and C and do additional production work and final mixing.
 Pro Tools is the common thread found in all of these studios and this allows Recording Workshop students to work on their music projects moving from room to room over multiple days.

 Logic Pro X is another DAW found in Studios B and D, and Recording Workshop students have additional production and mixing projects they tackle using this software.
 The MIDI and Loop capabilities available in Logic are generally considered better suited for music creation than those found in Pro Tools.